 IMPORTANT: Some boats plow, or are difficult to plane, when operated in the trim's lowest position.
-If your boat handles unsuitably when trimmed fully bow-down, set the angle adjusting rod or trim limiter to to limit the travel of the power trim.
-If your motor is not equipped with this rod, purchase one from your Dealer.
+If your boat handles unsuitably when trimmed fully bow-down, set the angle adjusting rod or trim limiter rod to limit the travel of the power trim.
+If your motor is not equipped with this rod, purchase one from your DEALER.